CMU-CREATE-Lab/automate-plume-viz/README.md

 # For your application

 To use this code for your application, you need to:
+- Go to [the "air-src" folder on CoCalc](https://cocalc.createlab.org:8443/projects/9ab71616-fcde-4524-bf8f-7953c669ebbb/files/air-src/?session=default) and create a new folder for your project (DO NOT edit the "automate_plume_viz.py" code or others in this project directly)
 - Search and read every "IMPORTANT" tag in the "automate_plume_viz.py" file
 - Make sure that the share urls you generated have unique identifiers in the EarthTime layers by changing the "prefix" option for the "generate_metadata()" function
 - If you do not need smell reports in your visualization, change the "add_smell" option for the "generate_metadata()" function to False